top of page

 Fungal nail infections usually occur as a result of athlete’s foot.
 The fungus that causes athlete’s foot can multiply and attack the nail.
 Fungus thrives in warm, dark, moist environments, so it is important to wash and dry your feet properly [1].
 In some cases, medical conditions such as diabetes and psoriasis, or any medications weakening the immune system, can contribute to fungal nail infections [2].
+Nails which have become damaged through trauma can also become fungal infected.
+Once a nail has become fungal the condition will deteriorate and can spread to other nails, it will not recover without some form of treatment.

 What are the symptoms?